Yahoo shows signs of life, Alibaba in the cards again

 Yahoo's core display advertising business declined 4 percent during the first quarter.

 The company's net revenue, which excludes payments to partners, totaled $1.077 billion in the first quarter, compared to $1.064 billion in the year-ago period.
 Analysts polled by Thomson Reuters I/B/E/S were looking for net revenue of $1.06 billion.

 It forecast net revenue in the second quarter of between $1.03 billion and $1.14 billion.

 Once one of the Web industry's pioneering companies, Yahoo has seen its growth stunted in recent years amid competition from Google Inc and Facebook.

 Thompson, the former president of PayPal who took the reins in January, announced plans this month to lay off 14 percent of Yahoo's staff and reorganize the management structure.

-(Reporting By Alexei Oreskovic; editing by M.D.
-Golan)
+(Reporting By Alexei Oreskovic; Editing by M.D.
+Golan and Sugita Katyal)

 We are living longer but not creating financial plans to keep pace.
 Advisers give tips on how to make sure you don’t outlive your money.
 Video